 The museum is currently closed due to the COVID-19 outbreak.
-Read on to see what we are doing during these unprecedented times, updates on reopening, what you can look forward to, and how to help.
+Read on to see what we are doing during these unprecedented times and to get updates on reopening, home resources, what you can look forward to, and how to help.

 When Life Gives You Lemons...

 The well-being of our constituents, staff, and community at-large is a top priority.
-The decision was not if to close, but rather how will we continue to fulfill our mission, engage with our constituents, and make up for a serious shortfall in our budget due to lost revenue during this time.
-The museum will remain closed until it is deemed safe.
+During the museum closure, staff has been focusing on how to fulfill our mission, engage with our constituents, and make up for a serious shortfall in our budget due to lost revenue during this time.
+Currently, the museum is preparing to reopen mid-June.

 However, as with most things, a little optimism and a little hope can go a long way.